 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of rendered masonry construction with flashings formed in lead.
+Chimney heads are of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+Weather

-The roof is of pitched timber design and has a slate finish.
-There are flat roof sections to the dormers which are assumed clad with felt.
-Access to the eaves can be gained off the landing at the upper level.
+Roofing including roof space The roof is of pitched timber construction overlaid with slates incorproating flat sections presumably clad with bituminous based roofing felt or similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are run in cast-iron materials.
+Gutters and downpipes are cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls would appear to be of traditional cavity brick construction, rendered externally.
+The main walls are of solid stone construction pointed externally.
+Windows, external doors and joinery Internal and external doors were opened and closed where

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-Windows are of replacement uPVC framed units containing double glazing.
-The entrance door is of similar design.
+Windows are timber framed double glazed.

+The access door is timber.